savvycellar/ktblog/_posts/2020-04-22-carmel-valley-1.md

 _Loved our airbnb in a very foresty part of Carmel Valley_

 ![](images/carmelvalley3.jpg)
-_Super bloom of wild California Lupine we saw on our hike_
+_Wild California Lupine we saw on our hike_